An Irish Fairytale at Dromoland Castle

 Clay shooting was another fun activity we loved at Dromoland Castle.
 We met with our instructor at the shooting area and were both given 30 shots.
 Learning how to shoot the shotgun was very easy.
 Two most important things we learned: where to look i.e. point/aim for the clay and how to properly hold the gun or it will be painful.
 We really enjoyed our experience of clay shooting for the first time.
 We never imagined that we would enjoy this sport.

 Have we sold you on Dromoland Castle as the castle to stay at in Ireland yet?
-We hope so because everyone should have the opportunity to enjoy this incredible experience.
+We hope so because we love staying at awesome hotels around the world and Dromoland Castle was no exception.
+It is truly an incredible experience that everyone should have the opportunity to enjoy.
 From the hospitality, to the ambience, food and activities – Dromoland Castle is simply the perfect Irish fairytale!

 Your lucky charms,